4 Biggest Digital Rights Management Stumbling Blocks

 One of the most significant challenges in DRM implementation is addressing insider threats.
 Employees and other authorized personnel with access to sensitive information pose a potential risk to data security, whether intentionally or unintentionally.
 Insider threats may arise from disgruntled employees, careless handling of data, or falling victim to social engineering attacks.

-A comprehensive DRM strategy should encompass several key elements to mitigate insider threats effectively:
+A comprehensive DRM solution should encompass several key elements to mitigate insider threats effectively:

 1. Access Controls: Implementing granular access controls ensures that employees can only access information relevant to their roles and responsibilities.
 Role-based access and the principle of least privilege restrict unnecessary access, reducing the likelihood of data misuse.